shom-fr/woom/docs/from_python.rst

 ===========

 Instead of calling the :ref:`commandline interface <cli>`, you can run your workflow from python.
-Here is a minimal list operation you can do.
+Here is a minimal list of operations you can do.
 Have a look to the :mod:`woom.cli` module for more info.

 Initializations